Eumaeus/BetaReader.jl/README.md

 The Beta Code → Unicode function is coordinated with the functionality of the Javascript [BetaReader.js](https://github.com/Eumaeus/BetaReader.js) library.
 (That library handles only the transliteration from Beta Code to Unicode.)

 [![version 2.2.3](https://img.shields.io/badge/version-2.2-blue.svg)](https://shields.io/) [![585 tests](https://img.shields.io/badge/tests-585-teal.svg)](https://shields.io/)

 ## Using

-Having navigated to this respository's directory…
+Having installed Julia and navigated to this respository's directory…

+- `% julia` (start Julia)
 - `julia> ]` (activate command-mode)
 - `pkg> activate .`
 - `julia> using BetaReader`